 Ripley, Arya, Fiona

 Earlier I asked if These Fragile Graces, This Fugitive Heart had been influenced by any movies, TV shows, or games.
-But to flip things around, do you think These Fragile Graces, This Fugitive Heart could work as movie, or a TV show, or a game?
+But to flip things around, do you think These Fragile Graces, This Fugitive Heart could work as a movie, or a TV show, or a game?

 I think it would work best as a movie, though a True Detective-esque series also has a lot of appeal.
 But one of the joys of movies is entering into a film’s world, exploring that world through a self-contained story, one that wraps up by the time you leave the theater or turn off your TV.